 Hariot (1893:27) mentions chestnuts and two kinds of walnuts.
-There is a possibility that the second kind of "walnut" refers to one of the hickory nuts instead.
+There is a possibility that

 Chestnuts, there if fiuers places great store: some they vse to eaterawe, some they stampe and boile to make snoonmeate, and with some being sodden they make such a manner of dowe bread as they vse of their beanes before mentioned.